tc39/notes/es6/2013-09/sept-19.md

 RWS: Agreed, there is a namespacing issue.

+WH: Would prefer to keep the simple notification names ("splice", "set", etc.) to match method names that generate those notifications.
+It would be bad if we got into a pattern where method Foo generated ArrayFoo notifications when used on arrays, MapFoo notifications when used on maps, etc. This would be an annoying abstraction leak for observers who don't care which particular data structure is used to store the things being observed.

 RW: Map and Set operations have potential to be deceptive; since the actual data is held internally, freeze operations have no effect (freeze is on the surface for tamper proofing), so there might be a situation where a Map or Set is "accidentally" assumed to be locked down but is still observable.
 FWIW, I do like the addition of change observation for Map and Set.

 MM: Freeze is not about freezing the object, it is about making it tamper proof.
 I think we can postpone this to ES7.